Moubray House: Andrew Moubray (III) and the Hoppar family

 Andrew Moubray (III) married Katrine Hoppar, daughter of William Hoppar and Elizabeth Carkettill.
 William Hoppar supplied a chest for the royal wardrobe on the day that Margaret Tudor arrived in Edinburgh.
 Hoppar and Adam Carkettil were members of the religious confraternity of the Holy Blood, and witnessed the censure of the poet and priest Gavin Douglas when the mass on 27 February 1511 was not properly performed.
 His son, Adam Hopper was master of the Edinburgh Merchants Guild, established by "seal of cause" in 1518 when it was given the Holy Blood Aisle in St Giles Kirk.
 A banner of the confraternity made at this time, the "Fetternear banner" is kept at the National Museum of Scotland.
 Adam Hoppar (d.1529), Katrine's brother, was married to Katherine Bellenden the seamstress of James V of Scotland.

 Katrine Hoppar had a relation, probably an aunt, Isobel Hoppar, the daughter of Richard Hoppar.
 Isobel's first husband was Master John Murray of Black Barony, a clerk of the exchequer, who was killed at Flodden.
-In 1515 Isobel Hopparwas described as a "rich widow of Edinburgh" by Baron Dacre.
+In 1515 Isobel Hoppar was described as a "rich widow of Edinburgh" by Baron Dacre.
 Isobel's second husband was Archibald Douglas of Kilspindie, called Greysteil, brother and advisor of the Earl of Angus.
 By the King's gift in 1526, Archibald Douglas of Kilspindie and Isobel Hoppar were given another property on the south side of the High Street, when Kilspindie was Lord High Treasurer and Provost of Edinburgh.
 The house had belonged to Isobel's former husband and to James Forstar or Forrester, son of Jonet Halyburton and a grandson of Sir Duncan Forrester of Garden.

 Archibald and Isobel lost the Forrester house, and the lands she held near Peebles when James V reached his majority and escaped from the Douglases.
 On 5 September 1528 the Earl of Angus shouted over the Tweed to the Earl of Northumberland's steward that if his family was forced into exile at Norham Castle, Isobel Hoppar would wait on his daughter Margaret Douglas.
 Isobel continued to serve Margaret as her "gentlewoman" at Berwick Castle.
 The English diplomat Thomas Magnus wrote that Isobel "totally ordoured" Kilspindie, and in turn Kilspindie and George Douglas had brought the Earl of Angus to his troubles.
 Kilspindie's house was given to the new treasurer Robert Cairncross.